Eya-Khelifi/flowence/README.md

 Most people use 3–5 different apps to manage their wellness — one for workouts, one for nutrition, one for motivation. **Flowence** brings everything together in one clean, beginner-friendly platform.

-Built as part of the Digital Marketing & Web Development module at **Esprit School of Business**, Tunis.

 ---

 ##  Features